Timeline of Peter's Life and Ministry

 Abraham (Abram) is Born

 Abram (his birth name before being renamed Abraham) is the third son born to a man named Terah living in Ur of the Chaldees.
-At the time of his birth his older brother Haran is 60 years old (Genesis 11:26) with second brother Nahor at an unknown younger age.
-Terah is 130 years old at the time of Abraham's birth.
+At the time of his birth his older brother Haran is about 60 years old (Genesis 11:26) with second brother Nahor at an unknown younger age.
+Terah is about 130 years old at the time of Abraham's birth.
 The family into which he is born was known to worship pagan deities (Joshua 24:2).

 Modern archeology dates the city of Ur, located in ancient Mesopotamia near the Euphrates River, to around 3,800 B.C.
 It was resettled, after the great flood took place in 2313, by Noah's son Shem and his descendants.